SSWConsulting/SSW.Rules.Content/rules/share-the-action-items-that-came-up/rule.md

 It is a good idea to have a scribe who is drafting the action points during the meeting.
 The leader should allow time after the meeting to check the action points before their next meeting.

+The scribe should also document the decision-making process by writing down each person's arguments.
+After everyone comments on the options, the notes can be reviewed as a group and often the best course of action is clear.

 Common action items include:

 <!--endintro-->